llokesh/java-selenium-cucumber/README.md

 Step 11: To run the feature files and their respective code, we need to write a JUnit runner class.
 Right click runner → New → Class → enter name as testrunner.
 The basic structure to write and execute code is ready and you are almost set to write and execute Cucumber scripts.
 Execution

 To execute the code above, right click test.feature file → Run As → Cucumber feature.
 On executing the test.feature file, you will notice that in the console it mentions the implementation of missing steps.
 This is because we have not defined the code to execute the steps.

+How to Fix driver Is not executable error:
+Navigate to the folder containing chromedriver and run�chmod +x chromedriver

+Future Enhancements:
+Different set of API method(post, delete and put)
+Test reporting?integration with saucelab or browser stack to run? multiple browser support
+Clarify how to run test in Mac and windows